Dealer

 • Dining tables with turned legs

-Worktop and surfaces
+Countertops and surfaces

 MaterialAdvantages

-Solid woodwarm, natural, can be re-sanded
+Solid woodWarm, natural, can be refinished

-Stoneeasy to clean, durable, elegant
+StoneEasy to maintain, durable, elegant

 A matt surface brings calm to the overall picture and harmonises particularly well with pastel colours and vintage furniture.
 A flush-mounted integrated BORA hob blends in harmoniously and combines modern cooking with shabby chic charm.